zoeskan/MCB185/PYTHON_REFERENCE.md

 ## Numbers ##

 Math operators work as you expect.
-There are some you may not be familiar with, such as modulo `%`, which is the remainder after integer division `//`.
+Unfamiliar operators `//` for integer division and `%` (modulo) for the remainder after integer division.
 Absolute value is provided as the function `abs()`.

 | Operator | Purpose           | Example
 |:---------|:------------------|:--------------------------